 In this article we will show you, Step by step procedure to install MySQL on Windows.
 It will be same for the Mac as well.
 Double-click on the msi file that we downloaded in Download MySQL article.

 Based on the security configuration, it might ask you for the permission to run.
-Please click Run button from the below shown pop-up message to run the installation process.
+Please click Run button to install MySQL on windows from the below shown pop-up message.

 Install MySQL on Windows

 Once you click the Run, a new installation wizard called MySQL Installer Center will be opened.
 Before you start installing the software, please read the Licence Agreement, and check mark the I accept the Licence terms option.

 Choosing Setup Type: Please select the Setup Type

 If you are only working with MySQL, or want to learn MySQL only then you can select the Custom option.
 This will also save the disk space.